RethikaKJegan/Skylark_BI_Agent/DECISION_LOG.md

 Built a minimal full-stack prototype for the Skylark BI Agent using Next.js App Router, TypeScript, Tailwind, Zod and Vitest.
 The app includes a responsive dashboard, chat flow, clarification handling, Monday.com GraphQL reads, pagination, normalization, deterministic metrics, Gemini planning with fallback, data-quality caveats, leadership updates, tests, README and environment documentation.

+## Tech Stack Choice

+Next.js App Router was chosen because the assignment needs a single deployable app with server-only credentials, API routes and a responsive UI.
+TypeScript keeps Monday records, query plans and metric calculations typed.
+Tailwind keeps the interface polished without adding a heavy component framework.
+Zod validates incoming chat requests and Gemini query plans before business logic runs.
+Vitest gives fast unit and integration tests for calculations, normalization, API failures and secret leakage.

+## Conversational Interface

+The UI is a ChatGPT-style business chat instead of a static dashboard.
+The user can ask repeated follow-up questions in one conversation.
+The browser may send full chat history, while the server compacts recent history before Gemini planning so long conversations do not fail request validation or expose credentials.

 ## AI Interprets, Code Calculates

 Gemini is limited to translating conversational questions into a validated `QueryPlan`.
 Zod rejects malformed plans.
 Numeric totals, rates, grouping and overdue logic are calculated by deterministic TypeScript functions so answers remain auditable and do not depend on model arithmetic.